The Tabletop Races are a fun activity during the Derby Day Fundraiser.

 Names were created such as Everlasting Support, a motto created later for the 105th Engineers, Undaunted, the motto for the 119th Infantry, Old Hickory, the nickname for the 30th Division (the division served by more NC veterans than any other), and Hindenburg Line, the assault that made the 30th Division famous and led to the end of the war.
 Click here to view the Brunswick County WWI Army/Marine veteran rosters.

 Fort Caswell nurses are also honored with their own race, with horses named after their residence at enlistment.
-For example, Chief Nurse Nellie E. Davis served at Fort Caswell through both WWI and WWII.
+For example, Chief Nurse Nellie E. Davis served at Fort Caswell during WWI.
 She was from Denver, Colorado; a horse was named Denver in her honor.

 Click here to see all of the horse names, along with a link that lists those veterans being honored.